 Your credit score will affect almost every financial decision you make in your life.
 Even if you haven’t had a credit card or other line of credit before, go online and check.

 If you have been listed as an authorized user on your parent’s credit cards, you may have some credit history which will help increase your credit score and the likelihood of getting approved for an auto loan.

 If you don’t know where to find your score, you are entitled to a free copy of all 3 of your credit scores and reports once per year.

 A down payment is money that you provide upfront before the loan is provided to you.
 Giving a dealer a downpayment is a great way to increase your odds of getting approved, as you will pose a smaller risk to the lender.
 Most lenders will require a minimum down payment of 10% of the purchase price or $1,000, whichever one is less in order to get an auto loan at 18.

 The larger the down payment you leave, the more money you will be saving on interest charges.
 After some time, you may also be eligible to refinance your auto loan at a more affordable rate.

 Get a Cosigner

-All in all, purchasing your first car can be an exciting time.
+All in all, purchasing a car with an auto loan at 18 can be an exciting time.
 Be sure to come prepared when you arrive at the dealership, armed with your credit score and reports.
 Be sure to shop around and find the best interest rate you can for the amount you need to borrow and the down payment you can provide upfront.

 If you are looking to finance your new car and have less than ideal credit, CrediReady offers one of the largest databases that connects dealerships, lenders, and buyers in all credit situations.
 Take a few moments to fill out our free and confidential loan search form online and we will match you with a dealership in your local area that can meet your auto financing needs.